Legal document

 - payment provider customer ID;

-Full payment card details are normally processed by the payment provider and not stored by Pipefork.
+Full payment card details are normally processed by the payment provider and are not stored by Pipefork.

 2.6 Support and Communication Data